SpikeDet: Better Firing Patterns for Accurate and Energy-Efficient Object Detection with Spiking Neural Networks: Experiment

 \subsection{Comparisons with State-of-The-Art Models}

-Based on the above ablation studies, we propose SpikeDet-S and SpikeDet-M using MDSNet34 and MDSNet104 as backbones, respectively.
-Furthermore, to explore the performance upper limit of SNN-based object detectors, we expand the width of SpikeDet-M to propose SpikeDet-L. We further increase T$\times$D from 1$\times$4 to 1$\times$8, resulting in SpikeDet-X. The comparison results with state-of-the-art methods are shown in Table \ref{tab_5}.
+Based on ablation studies, we propose SpikeDet-S and SpikeDet-M using MDSNet34 and MDSNet104 as backbones, respectively.
+Furthermore, to explore the performance upper limit of SNN-based detectors, we widen SpikeDet-M to propose SpikeDet-L. We further increase T$\times$D from 1$\times$4 to 1$\times$8, resulting in SpikeDet-X. The comparison results with state-of-the-art methods are shown in Table \ref{tab_5}.
 Compared to other SNN-based object detectors, our model achieves \textbf{52.2\%} AP and \textbf{69.3\%} $\text{AP}_{50}$, representing \textbf{+3.3\%} and \textbf{+3.1\%} improvements over the previous best (48.9\% AP, 66.2\% $\text{AP}_{50}$).
-Remarkably, this superior performance is achieved with only $\mathbf{\frac{1}{2}}$ of the power consumption.
-This further strengthens the energy efficiency advantage of SNNs.
-Moreover, our method reduces LFSI by approximately 30\% compared to SpikeYOLO at similar parameter scales, which further validates our analysis that local firing saturation constrains the advancement of SNNs in performance and power consumption.
-Furthermore, compared to ANN-based methods, SpikeDet not only further narrows the gap between SNNs and ANNs, but also demonstrates a better trade-off between accuracy and power consumption.
+Remarkably, this is achieved with only $\mathbf{\frac{1}{2}}$ the energy consumption, further strengthening the energy efficiency advantage of SNNs.
+Moreover, our method reduces LFSI by approximately 30\% compared to SpikeYOLO at similar parameter scales, which further validates our analysis that local firing saturation constrains the advancement of SNNs in performance and energy consumption.
+Furthermore, compared to ANN-based methods, SpikeDet not only further narrows the gap between SNNs and ANNs, but also demonstrates a better trade-off between accuracy and energy consumption.
 For example, SpikeDet-X achieves comparable accuracy to YOLOv12-M while providing \textbf{3.8}$\times$ the energy efficiency.
-The inference results of SpikeDet at various scales are presented in Fig. \ref{fig_7}.
+Inference results at various scales are shown in Fig. \ref{fig_7}.